Akil Baddoo Player Props: Tigers vs. White Sox

 Akil Baddoo At The Plate

-- Baddoo has seven doubles, three home runs and 20 walks while hitting .262.
+- Baddoo has seven doubles, three home runs and 21 walks while batting .256.

-- Baddoo has driven in a run in 10 games this season (23.8%), including two games with multiple runs batted in.
+- In 10 games this season (23.3%), Baddoo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.